Propaganda in the Rhodesian Bush War: Political warfare in the Bush War

 In early 1972 ZANLA, the military branch of the Zimbabwe African National Union (ZANU) led by Robert Mugabe and ZIPRA, the military branch of the Zimbabwe African People's Union (ZAPU) led by Joshua Nkomo, rose up against Smith's minority government.
 ZANLA and ZIPRA forces began infiltrating Rhodesia, committing acts of murder and terrorism against farmers.
 The Rhodesian Front received intelligence that ZANLA fighters were operating out of the Chiweshe Tribal Trust Area.
 Tribal trust areas were large tracts of land prescribed by law to be used and occupied exclusively by the black population of the area.

 In response to the violence perpetuated by the ZANLA fighters in the Chiweshe Tribal Trust, the Rhodesian Front created protected villages.
 Smith's government attempted to relocate 45,000 people and their houses, belongings and livestock, but they were unable to mobilise.
 Protected villages quickly proved insufficient, forcing people to live without access to food (stores and grinding mills were closed), clean water, or toilets.
 Shelter was limited and as the cold season arrived, people continuously died from exposure.
 The Smith government asserted that these conditions were forced by the violence of the ZANLA forces, and that the lack of adequate accommodations was simply caused by their inability to build the infrastructure quickly enough.

 ZANU and ZAPU announced a joint "Patriotic Front" and together began infiltrating Rhodesia, committing murder and acts of terrorism against Rhodesians, particularly in the protected villages, with many of the forces living in these protected village as a form of cover.
-ZANLA and ZIPRA violence escalated to include murder, rape, abduction, torture, beatings, robberies, and cattle-maimings.
-This escalation in violence and subsequent civil war became known as the Rhodesian Bush War.
+The Rhodesia Ministry of Information claimed that ZANLA and ZIPRA violence escalated to include murder, rape, abduction, torture, beatings, robberies, and cattle-maimings.
+The subsequent civil war became known as the Rhodesian Bush War.